The majority of the questions asked in the Data Interpretation Section are based on the following topics of the Arithmetic Section -

 Consider the following data presented in the bar graph -

-Percentage of Students who like different sports in two different years is provided in the following graph.
+The percentage of Students who like different sports in two different years is provided in the following graph.
 The total number of Students is 1000 for both years.

 The year 2011 and Year 2012